vivanov-vivo/2bcloud-exercise/README.md

 > * `destroy` – **Tears down** the EKS resources to clean up your environment when no longer needed

 > You can trigger the pipeline with a custom input or environment variable to select the desired action (`apply` or `destroy`).
-> Ensure your IAM roles and policies (in `/aws`) are created or referenced appropriately.

 ---